kiconiaworks/aws-cost-reporter/README.md

 # aws-cost-reporter

-Generates cost daily charts and sends to slack.
+This project provides a simple SLACK bot to generate AWS cost daily charts and sends to slack.

+## Prerequisites

+- python 3.6
+- AWS Account
+    - Must have access to billing

+    > User billing access must be turned on via the root account

 ## AWS Configuration